Regaining Your Liquor License After Revocation

 Five Ways to Lose Your Liquor License

-• Violating time limits on serving – In many cities and towns, liquor licenses only give establishments the right to serve alcohol at certain times of the day.
-Selling outside the window provided by your liquor license—for example, serving customers at 2:15 a.m. when local ordinance forbids sales after 2 a.m.—could be cause for revocation of your liquor license.
+• Violating time limits on serving: In many cities and towns, liquor licenses only give establishments the right to serve alcohol at certain times of the day.
+Selling outside the window provided by your liquor license — serving customers at 2:15 a.m. when local ordinance forbids sales after 2 a.m. — could be cause for revocation of your liquor license.

-• Improperly trained staff – All of your establishment’s staff should meet state and local requirements for training.
-In many jurisdictions, bartenders and staff that serve alcohol must complete a ServSmart or SmartServe If your staff is caught serving without the right certification, you could lose your liquor license.
+• Improperly trained staff: All of your establishment’s staff should meet state and local requirements for training.
+In some jurisdictions, there is a mandate for some form of responsible beverage service (RBS) training.
+If your staff is caught serving without the proper certification or training, you could lose your liquor license.

-• Overserving – Most jurisdictions have laws against serving people who are obviously inebriated.
-If your staff serves someone who is intoxicated, and that person gets into an accident, your establishment may not only lose its liquor license—you may also end up getting sued by that person or the third parties who may be injured in an accident.
-Knowing when to cut off customers is an important part of the hospitality and entertainment industry.
+• Overserving alcohol: Most jurisdictions have laws against serving people who are obviously inebriated.
+If your staff serves someone who is intoxicated, and that person gets into an accident, your establishment may not only lose its liquor license — you may also end up getting sued by that person or the third parties who may be injured in an accident.
+Knowing when to cut off customers is a key part of the hospitality and entertainment industry.

 Regaining Your Liquor License

-Every town and city’s process for granting and revoking liquor licenses is different, as individual municipalities set their own rules, within limits, for this process.
-There are some general steps should take after losing a liquor license, however.
+Every town and city’s process for granting and revoking liquor licenses is different, as individual municipalities set their own rules, within certain limits, for this process.
+Some general steps should be taken after losing a liquor license, including:

-• Appeal your revocation – If you feel that your revocation was unjustified, find out your city or town’s appeal process and begin an appeal.
+• Appeal your revocation: If you feel that your revocation was unjustified, find out your city or town’s appeal process and request a review.
 You may need to retain an attorney to do this, as the municipal government’s attorney will likely fight your appeal.
 Work closely with your attorney and submit all requested information to improve your chances of a successful appeal.
 If you’re lucky, your attorney may be able to work out an arrangement with the city council to reinstate your license or may successfully challenge the revocation in court.

 lawyer standing in front of law books

 Losing a liquor license is no small matter, as even restaurants and hotels derive a significant amount of their revenue from alcohol sales.
-Resolving any problems regarding your liquor license swiftly is important to the financial well-being of your business, so take the appropriate steps to handle these matters.
+Resolving any problems regarding your liquor license swiftly is key to the financial well-being of your business, so take the appropriate steps to handle these matters.
+You should also verify that you have the appropriate coverage for liquor-related accidents, so reach out to Tabak Insurance Agency to identify the right policies to protect your business.

 Get a quote today to find a policy that fits the individual needs of your organization.